ai4ce/MARS/readme.md

 Multitraversal: each location is saved as one NuScenes object, and each traversal is one scene.

-Multiagent: the whole set is a NuScenes object.
+Multiagent: the whole set is a NuScenes object, and each multi-agent encounter is one scene.

 <br/>